 If you are placed on Academic Probation, you will receive a letter that explains what you must do in the following term of enrollment to remain at the IEP.
-Students who are on Academic Probation are required to attend more classes (fewer absences) and earn better grades than the minimum requirements for all IEP students.
+Students who are placed on Academic Probation are required to attend more classes (have fewer absences) and earn at least the minimum Academic Achievement Score requirements needed to pass all their courses.
 They are required to meet with the IEP Student Advisor at midterm, and they must complete a self-assessment before that meeting.